-On March 15, 2019, the Corporation acquired 100% of the membership interest of TCG for \$49 million, net of cash acquired.
-The Purchase Agreement contains a purchase price adjustment mechanism and representations and warranties customary for a transaction of this type.
+On March 15, 2019, the Corporation acquired 100% of the membership interests of TCG for \$50 million, net of cash acquired.
+The Purchase Agreement contains a purchase price adjustment mechanism and representations and warranties customary for a transaction of this type, including a portion of the purchase price deposited in escrow as security for potential indemnification claims against the seller.
 TCG is a designer and manufacturer of tactical data link software solutions for critical military communications systems.
 The acquired business operates within the Defense segment.